tungprime/Credit-card-fraud-detection/README.md

 We will compare the performances of these models as well as their trade-offs.
 Our codes are written in the jupyter notebook "Credit_card_fraud.ipynb".
 The results of our models are recorded in the excel file "Credit card fraud results.xlsx".

+# Our results
+Most of our models have more than 90% recall scores.

+Depending on our clients'priorities, we would recommend different models.
+For example, if our client simply wants to prevent fraud, we recommend the logistic regression with SMOTE and decision tree with SMOTE.
+However, if our clients prefer a balance between precision-recall, decision, and cost-sensitive SVM are better models.

 # Acknowledgement

 I learned about Autoencoder from Matt Plourde during my internship at Kibo Commerce.
 I am grateful to Matt for introducing me to Autoencoder and his clear presentation about it.